Tag Archive for: MUSE

 • Workshop 7 - Studying and Starting a Business: It’s Possible to Succeed at Both!
 A Guide to Entrepreneurship for Students

-(Moderators: Catherine PEYROUX – Director of PEPITE-LR, Amine MOKRI – Entrepreneurship Program Manager, ISite MUSE / Panelists: Christophe BONNEL – Innovation Facilitator, Nîmes University Hospital, Dr. Valentin FAVIER – ENT Department, Montpellier University Hospital)
+(Moderators: Catherine PEYROUX – Director of PEPITE-LR, Amine MOKRI – Entrepreneurship Program Manager, ISite MUSE / Panelists: Christophe BONNEL – Innovation Specialist, Nîmes University Hospital, Dr. Valentin FAVIER – ENT Department, Montpellier University Hospital)

-• 12:00–12:45 p.m.: School of Medicine
+• 12:00 p.m.–12:45 p.m.: School of Medicine

 • 3:30–4:15 p.m.: School of Medicine

-In 2020, Dr. Favier and Dr. Debourdeau once again submitted a proposal to MUSE.
-They were selected as winners of the Take Off 4 competition, which recognizes innovations in education.
+In 2020, Dr. Favier and Dr. Debourdeau once again submitted a proposal to MUSE’s call for projects.
+They were named winners of Take Off 4, an initiative designed to recognize innovations in education.

 Physicians and surgeons are required to perform invasive procedures for the diagnosis and treatment of medical conditions.
-These procedures require extensive and rigorous training, which is primarily carried out during residency (beginning in the seventh year of medical school, when students begin their specialization).
+These procedures require extensive and rigorous training, which is primarily carried out during residency (beginning in the 7th year of medical school, upon entering a specialty).

-The quality of medical-technical and surgical procedures must be a central focus of training, as it directly impacts patient health and safety.
-Technical training for medical and surgical residents must therefore include preliminary instruction to ensure the safety of patients, trainees, and supervisors alike.
+The quality of medical-technical and surgical procedures must be at the heart of training, as it impacts the health and safety of patients.
+The technical training of medical and surgical residents must therefore include preliminary instruction to ensure the safety of patients, trainees, and supervisors alike.

 The use of anatomical specimens for training has been widely adopted, but this training method is limited by the availability of specimens.
-Another limiting factor is the difficulty in maintaining the realistic appearance of the digestive and respiratory tracts on these biological models.
+Another limiting factor is the difficulty of maintaining a realistic appearance of the digestive and respiratory tracts on these biological models.

-The simulator as a solution
+The Simulator as a Solution

-Simulator-based training helps meet safety requirements, since students do not come into direct contact with patients during their initial practice sessions, mistakes are allowed, and instructors can give students greater freedom to practice while providing educational feedback during dedicated training sessions that are more frequent because they are easier to organize.
+Simulator-based training helps meet safety requirements, since students do not come into direct contact with patients during their initial simulations, mistakes are allowed, and instructors can give students greater freedom to practice while providing educational feedback during dedicated training sessions—which are more frequent because they are easier to implement.
 This learning method also eliminates the biological risks associated with the use of anatomical specimens.

 The specific areas involved

-Since simulation is a very expensive and time-consuming process to set up, Drs.
-Favier and Debourdeau conducted preliminary studies to determine in which areas it could be most useful.
+Since simulation is a very expensive and time-consuming tool to implement, Drs.
+Favier and Debourdeau conducted preliminary studies to determine in which areas this simulation could be most useful.

 According to their research, simulation-based training is necessary for the following procedures: